ckurau/naive-mean-reversion/README-nmr.md

 **IMPORTANT FOR NEW SESSIONS:** Push `backtest-nmr.py`, `backtest_nmr_lib.py`, and `walkforward.py` to GitHub and run the workflow.
 All three files must be in sync — `backtest_nmr_lib.py` is what `walkforward.py` imports.
 Keep them identical except for the `__all__` export block and entry point.

+**Session objective: maximize total equity.** All optimisation decisions in V10–V30 were made on this basis.
+If your objective changes (e.g. prioritising drawdown protection or Sharpe), re-evaluate the VIX sizing aggressiveness — V16 or V22 are better starting points for capital-preservation goals.

 ### Best Confirmed Results: V30

 | Metric | Value |